Soda Without the Corn Syrup

 Evolution Is A Scientific Theory

 This is kind of a pet topic of mine.
 I have no problem with people practicing their religions, and I’m religious myself.
-I even have some pretty out there views on some things, which you will know if you read through my site.
+I even have some pretty out there views on some things.
 However, the lack of scientific literacy in my country is astounding to me.

 Evolution is real.
 It is a scientific theory.
 This means it has been tested in ways as rigorous as we can devise, we have observed the process, found supporting evidence, and not found contradicting evidence.
 This means, unless we make some new discovery that throws a gear in the works, evolution is a good explanation for how complicated life arose from simple life.
 Such a new discovery is likely to only cause us to refine our view of evolution though.
 Basically, that evolution happens is a fact.
 How it happens is currently the domain of theory.